VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
   -tlsAutocertCacheDir string
      Directory to store TLS certificates issued via Let's Encrypt.
 Certificates are lost on restarts if this flag isn't set.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
   -tlsAutocertEmail string
      Contact email for the issued Let's Encrypt TLS certificates.
 See also -tlsAutocertHosts and -tlsAutocertCacheDir .This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
   -tlsAutocertHosts array
      Optional hostnames for automatic issuing of Let's Encrypt TLS certificates.
 These hostnames must be reachable at -httpListenAddr .
 The -httpListenAddr must listen tcp port 443 .
 The -tlsAutocertHosts overrides -tlsCertFile and -tlsKeyFile .
 See also -tlsAutocertEmail and -tlsAutocertCacheDir .
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -tlsCertFile array